This site is a work in progress. Please take a look around and let us know what you think!

 196 Wentworth St N, Hamilton, ON L8L 5V7, Canada

-Drop-in centre providing a space for women to receive compassionate care in a way that creates opportunities to build on their strengths.
+Drop-in centre providing a space for women, trans-, and non-binary folks to receive compassionate care in a way that creates opportunities to build on their strengths.
 Access to laundry, shower facilities, a safe place to rest, meals, and harm reduction supplies, as well as art, games, and other social activities.

 Womankind Addiction Service